 Students are not to leave the building or school grounds without obtaining permission from the office and signing out.
 In the event of a need for early dismissal from school, the student should bring a note from a parent to the attendance office before the start of school or have the parent telephone the attendance office.
 Students are to sign out in the office upon leaving school and sign in upon returning to school.
-Leaving school without permission is considered truancy.
+Leaving school without permission is considered truancy and there will be consequences.